wso2/docs-apk/en/docs/control-plane/apk-as-gateway-in-apim/start-apk-cp-to-dp-vms.md

 4. Configure as required to connect the Kubernetes Gateway Agent in `kg-agent-values.yaml`

-    -   Configure Control Plane (APIM) related configurations in the Kubernetes Gateway Agent.
+    -   Configure the Control Plane (APIM) related configurations in the Kubernetes Gateway Agent.

         ``` yaml
         controlPlane: